-Firmware 14-2 and Firmware 14-3 have four TTL outputs.
+Firmware 14-2 has twelve TTL outputs and Firmware 14-3 has four TTL outputs.
 If you require a specific number of TTL outputs, please contact SpinCore directly.

 Alternatively, JP805 can be connected to an SP32 board (Figure 16) which allows the use of MMCX cables.
 This enables the individual bits of the PulseBlasterDDS-II to be more easily accessed.
 Pin 1 on the MMCX adapters can be identified with a square pin.